Home

 Shredded or diced chicken, pork or beef

-Prosciutto, Serrano or other thinly sliced ham
+Serrano or other thinly sliced ham

 Thinly sliced deli meats; cut meats into 1-2" squares

-Roasted zucchini, peppers, onions;
+Roasted zucchini, peppers, onions

 Chopped fruit; strawberries, kiwi, pineapple are good, keep pieces small